- Our Attorneys

 Although there are a number of personal injury lawyers in the New Haven area, Hecht knew that he made the right choice with Bruce Jacobs.
 “Bruce is my kind of person.
 No airs.
 He is a very good person with very good instincts.
 I knew he and I could work well together.”

-After choosing Bruce Jacobs to be the lead attorney on the case, Geoff and Bruce visited Paul and his family.
+After choosing Bruce Jacobs to be the lead personal injury attorney on the case, Geoff and Bruce visited Paul and his family.

 Susan, Paul’s sister, explains how upset the family was before Bruce became involved in the case.
 “The hospital had asked us to consider pulling the plug on my brother Paul, but my mom wouldn’t think of it.
 The hospital also told us we had to think about making funeral arrangements for my brother.”
 Susan continues, “After being in a coma for several months, my brother woke up on his own by the grace of God.
 But Paul has brain damage from the accident in the hospital.
 He is now significantly mentally impaired.”